JoshuaMoelans/JoshuaMoelans/README.md

 - 👋 Hi, I’m @JoshuaMoelans !
 - 👀 I’m interested in everything digital and creative!
 From programming to (digital) art, from game design to making music 🎸!
-- 🌱 I’m currently doing my Master's in Software Engineering at the University of Antwerp.
+- 💻 I’m currently working as a Software Engineer at Sentry.io
-- 💞️ Currently not looking for projects; I'm already quite busy :)